NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 To remove more than 10sqm of non-friable asbestos or any amount of friable asbestos workers must complete the specified VET course before carrying out asbestos work.

-If you're a worker who supervises asbestos removal, there is additional training you also need to do.
+If you're a worker who supervises asbestos removal, there is additional training you need to do.
+Learn about training requirements for a:

 The PPE you will need prior to commencing asbestos removal is listed below and should be worn in this order: